 Benefits Of Mulching A Vegetable Garden

 Mulching a vegetable garden has many benefits, and using mulch to control weeds is a major one.
 But not only does it prevent weeds in a vegetable garden, it also prevents water evaporation.
 A thick layer of mulch helps to keep the soil moist longer, which means less watering.

 Mulching vegetables also keeps the soil and plant roots cooler so plants are less susceptible to drought conditions in the heat of the summer.
-And it can even help to lessen the chance of many common vegetable pests and diseases, including blight and flea beetles.
+And it can even help to lessen the chance of many common vegetable pests and diseases.